Homological Lagrangian monodromy for some monotone tori: Introduction

 \begin{example} Let $X$ be the monotone toric blowup of $\CC\PP^2$ at one point, and $L \subset X$ the unique monotone Lagrangian toric fibre.
 We can set things up so that $\Delta$ is as shown in \cref{figDelta}, with $L$ the fibre over the point $0$.

-Here $F_4$ corresponds to the exceptional divisor, $F_1$ and $F_3$ correspond to the proper transforms of the two lines whose intersection we blew up, and $F_2$ corresponds to a disjoint line.
+Here $F_1$ and $F_3$ correspond to the proper transforms of the two lines whose intersection we blew up, $F_2$ corresponds to a disjoint line, and $F_4$ corresponds to the exceptional divisor.
 The space $K$ of relators is spanned by $\nu_1+\nu_2+\nu_3$ and $\nu_2+\nu_4$.
 So $\HLM$ comprises those permutations of the $\nu_j$ that preserve both of these expressions, which is generated by the transposition $(1 \ 3)$ in $S_4$ that swaps $\nu_1$ and $\nu_3$.
 In fact, any permutation preserving $K$ setwise must also preserve these two expressions, as they are the unique elements whose coefficients are $1, 1, 1, 0$ and $1, 1, 0, 0$ in some order, respectively.
 So $\HLMS = \HLM$. \end{example}

 \begin{example} For the product of equators in $(S^2)^n$, we can take $\Delta = [-1, 1]^n$.
-This has $N = 2n$, with $\nu_{2j-i}$ the $j$th standard basis vector and $\nu_{2j}$ its negative.
+This has $N = 2n$, with $\nu_{2j-1}$ the $j$th standard basis vector and $\nu_{2j}$ its negative.
 The relators are $\nu_{2j-1}+\nu_{2j}$, so $\HLM$ is generated by the transpositions of pairs $\nu_{2j-1}$, $\nu_{2j}$, which correspond to rotating each factor through angle $\pi$ about a horizontal axis, as proved by Ono.
 For $\HLMS$ we get $\HLM \rtimes S_n$, generated by $\HLM$ and permutations of the factors. \end{example}

-We discuss the extension of \cref{ToricThm} to a large class of non-compact toric varieties in \cref{sscNonCompactToric}.
-The descriptions of $\HLM$ and $\HLMS$ are exactly the same as in the compact case, where $\Symp(X, L)$ means those symplectomorphisms $\phi$ that preserve $L$ setwise and are holomorphic with respect to the standard complex structure outside a compact set.
+We discuss the extension of \cref{Theorem2} to a large class of non-compact toric varieties in \cref{sscNonCompactToric}.
+The descriptions of $\HLM$ and $\HLMS$ are exactly the same as in the compact case, where $\Symp_\infty(X, L)$ means those symplectomorphisms $\phi$ that preserve $L$ setwise and are holomorphic with respect to the standard complex structure outside a compact set.

 \begin{example} For the Clifford torus in $\CC^n$, we can take $\Delta$ to be the non-negative orthant, with $N=n$ and $\nu_j$ the $j$th standard basis vector.
-There are no linear relators, so $\HLM = \HLMS$ comprises all permutations of the factors, generalising Yau's result for $\CC^2$. \end{example}
+There are no linear relators, so $\HLM = \HLMS$ comprises all permutations of the factors, generalising Yau's result for $\CC^2$ and recovering the monotone version of Chekanov's result. \end{example}

+\begin{remark} In this toric setting, the only properties of Hamiltonian diffeomorphisms used to derive the constraints are that they are symplectomorphisms and they act trivially on $H_2(X)$.
+So we would get the same result if we replaced $\Ham(X, L)$ with, for example, the group

+In non-toric settings the action of $\Ham(X, L)$ can be strictly smaller than that of $\Symp_0(X, L)$, at least if we relax the notion of monotonicity as in \cref{rmkProductSwap}.
+For example, let